 - The 4th day- The final day of Rishi Panchami

 Parvati, the daughter of the Himalayas, stayed fasting and worship with a wish of getting Lord Mahadev as her husband.
 Her dedicated and robust devotion became successful.
 After that, Hindu women started to follow the same tradition.

 Indra - Jatra 24th September 2018

 Lord Indra is considered the god of rain and a god in heaven by the Hindus.
 This festival honors Bhairav who is a manifestation of Lord Shiva the destroyer of evil.
 Indra Jatra is celebrated with mask dances depicting various deities and demons.
-Kumari Jatra is also celebrated where the Kumari is taken on a chariot procession during Indra Jatra.
+Kumari Jatra is also observed where the Kumari is taken on a chariot procession during Indra Jatra.
 The devotees display sacred images and human representation of the deities.

 Why is Dashain special?